laulandn/PETSCIIRobotsMac/README.md

 Mostly done as a proof-of-concept of how this would be a relatively simple project, even for beginning programmers.

+Prints debug info to stdout (or file) so you can see which of the new Mac functions are being called.
+Function names have NOT been changed, so it will still say "SDL" even for the Mac version!

+Added some error checking that was missing in original.

-Feel free to contact me to help finish it, use this as a starting point for your own port, or see some extremely simple classic MacOS toolbox coding.
+Feel free to contact me to help finish it, use this as a starting point for your own port, learn game coding, or simple use of the classic MacOS toolbox.